zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "What's the point in being smart enough to read, if everything you read makes you dumb?"
+> "You are not the drop in the ocean, but the ocean in the drop."
 >
-> — C. Sean McGee
+> — Deepak Chopra
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch